-An example of differences in chromatin accessibility between fresh and frozen ATAC-seq libraries in CD14+ included four regions within and downstream the TNFSF14 gene (Figure 1.20.
+An example of differences in chromatin accessibility between fresh and frozen ATAC-seq libraries in CD14+ included four regions within and downstream of the TNFSF14 gene (Figure 1.20.
 TNFSF14 is the ligand for a receptor

 from the TNF-receptor superfamily.
-TNFSF14 is involved in T cell activation, induction of apoptosis and also in bone destruction mediated by monocytes and synovial cells interactions in RA.
+TNFSF14 is involved in T cell activation, induction of apoptosis and also in bone destruction mediated by monocyte and synovial cell interactions in RA.
 Three of the DARs were located at the promoter, an exon and the 3’UTR of the gene (respectively) and one was found at approximately 5Kb upstream the gene.
 All DARs were more open in ATAC-seq frozen libraries when compared to fresh and did not show any changes between fresh and fixed conditions.

 Scale chr19: